Become a wildlife gardener

 Our vision for Boroondara is a place known not only for its leafy streets and open spaces, but also for its many sustainable and productive private gardens.
 This includes gardens rich in wildlife and local flora.

-With a little planning and the right plant choice, you too can start.
-Your new wildlife haven can require less maintenance and water compared to an exotic garden.
-You can start small or tackle a larger project; plan a full garden makeover or work with your neighbours to link your wildlife projects.
+With a little planning and the right plants, you can become a wildlife gardener.
+You can start small or tackle a larger project, plan a full garden makeover, or work with your neighbours to connect your wildlife projects.

-Our Backyard Biodiversity booklet is designed to assist our residents to plan and create a wildlife-friendly garden.
+Our Backyard Biodiversity booklet will help you plan and create a wildlife-friendly garden using local native plants.

 The booklet has a simple list to help your garden project succeed, including: